Straight Forward & Easy. Just The Essentials You Need To Know!

 When flown horizontally, as from a flag pole, the flag should be oriented so that the canton is closest to the top of the pole.
 If hung against a wall, the canton should be placed in the upper-left corner from the point of view of the observer.
 When hung vertically, flags should be rotated so the canton is again closest to the top of the pole.
 If the flag is displayed against a wall, the canton should again appear in the upper-left corner, which incidentally requires that the flag be both rotated and ‘flipped’ from its horizontal orientation.

-When flags of many nations are flown, the flag of the hosting country maybe be placed on the left or centre, with the rest following in alphabetical order in the language of the host country.
+When flags of many nations are flown, the flag of the hosting country maybe be placed first towards the left or centre of the audience, with the rest following in alphabetical order in the language of the host country.

 The flag should be flown at half-mast as a sign of mourning only on instructions from the President or a governing authority, who will also give a date ending the mourning period.
 When the flag is to be flown at half mast, it must first be raised to the top of the mast and then slowly lowered to half mast.
 Before being lowered at sunset or at the appropriate time, the flag is first raised to the top of the pole and then lowered.

-Only the Indian flag is flown at half mast; all other flags remain at normal height.
+Only the National Flag is flown at half mast; all other flags remain at normal height.

 The flag is flown at half-mast for the death of the President, Vice-President and Prime Minister all over India.
 For the Speaker of the Lok Sabha and the Chief Justice of The Supreme Court of India, it is flown in Delhi and for a Union Cabinet Minister it is flown in Delhi and the state capitals.
 For Minister of State, it is flown only in Delhi.
 For a Governor, Lt.
 Governor and Chief Minister of a state or union territory it is flown in the concerned state.